 Video, like still photography underwater requires proper lighting.
 Adding a GoPro Hero 2 video camera to the rigging increased the possibilities for capturing quality video images underwater; adding to the fun and excitement of the underwater experience.
 Recently (4/2014), I had the opportunity to dive the Silfra "crack" of Thingviller National Park, Iceland.
 The GoPro captured that awesome experience that can be linked from here by clicking the named link or the photo Gallery under Iceland ‘14, Diving Video .

 Keeping up with the advances in digital photography and digital accessories is a neverending quest.
 To that end, I have recently (2018) switched from my rugged Ikelites to a pair of Inon Z330 strobes.
 These strobes offer a great balance in lighting capabilities.
 Their compact nature and relative weight add to their functionality underwater.
-I am really pleased with the results thus far and look forward to making more well lit images from beneath the waves
+I am really pleased with the results thus far and look forward to making more well lit images from beneath the waves.
+Sadly, on a recent dive trip (2023, SXM), one of my Z330 flooded.
+I sent it in for diagnosis to see if it is salvagable???

 "Getting wet" as divers say, is sheer joy and delight as one descends into the blue.
 The feeling is sometimes defined in many words or one picture.
 But like the ocean in its vastness, there is always more to see and describe, so I return as often as I can to visit the vastness and experience the serenity.